Skip to content

 Wrapping Things Up

 Hopefully, this teaser hasn't scared you away from charging ahead and learning more about memory hierarchies and computational graphs.
-Memory hierarchies are at the center of getting good performance in pretty much all programs and it is worth spending some time on having at least a tenuous grasp of how to use them.
+Memory hierarchies are at the center of getting good performance in pretty much all programs and it is worth spending some time on having at least a tenuous grasp of what they are and why they matter.

 Additional Reading